TheAihopGG/pm_test_package/README.md

 # What is it?

-This is a test package, for [pepe manager]().
+This is a test package, for [pepe manager client](https://github.com/TheAihopGG/pepe_manager_client).
 It does not carry any useful functional.